pcismyname/CANSAT_Thailand2020_ADASTRA-Team/README.md

 # CANSAT_Thailand_ADASTRA-Team
 Code for CANSAT

-This is code for cansat which use LoRa techlogy
+This is code for cansat which use LoRa technology